tophergates/bdx_inc_projects/01-quiz-app/README.md

   * Add transitions/animations so that when the next, back, and submit buttons are clicked you fade out the previous question and fade in the next question or final score.

-  * Store the quiz questions in an external JSON file.
+  * Store the quiz data in an external JSON file.
 Use Asynchronous JavaScript and XML (AJAX) to retrieve quiz questions, answers, and check the users answers.

     * **IMPORTANT**: As a security feature, JavaScript will not allow access to a local file.
 You will need to be running a local web server to accomplish this.